babelouest/ulfius/API.md

 The function `ulfius_send_smtp_email` is used to send emails using a smtp server.
 It is based on `libcurl` API.

-It's used to send emails (without attached files) via a smtp server.
+It's used to send raw emails via a smtp server.

 This function is defined as: